kiaram2249/sep10-freedom-project-/blog/entry06.md

 </html>
 ```

-Content: write about…
-What you learned about your tool
-How you learned your tool
-What did you try/change/make?

 ### How I learned my tool:

 I learnt my tool by going to **YouTUbe** and by going to two different **A-frame website**.
 However, I mostly learnt how to use my tool by watching many **YouTube** videos because in those videos the people talk about _What is A-frame?_, _How to use A-frame_, and the _Different ways in using A-frame_.
 They really did broke things down one by one and they show you how to write down the code.
 So, it's easy to follow alone with them and code the same thing with them.
 These videos also provide the sources that they used and when to go in order to find these learning sources.